landalab0/leonardo/README.md

 ## Learn the Error Rates

+Generating a probabilistic error model, it can filter erroneous reads and thus use the remaining ones directly for the taxonomic classification stage.
+This part of the method allows us to achieve higher resolution compared to OTU-based analyses

 ```r
 errF <- learnErrors(filtFs, multithread=TRUE)
 errR <- learnErrors(filtRs, multithread=TRUE)
 ```

 ## Sample Inference

+The inference of Amplicon Sequence Variants (ASVs).

 ```r
 dadaFs <- dada(filtFs, err = errF, multithread = TRUE)